joshbegley/nyt-latest/README.md

-**Many Roads Lead to the Chef Tanya Holland’s ‘California Soul’**\
+**The Chef Tanya Holland Chronicles the Journey of ‘California Soul’**\
-`In her new cookbook, the acclaimed owner of Brown Sugar Kitchen chronicles the Great Migration’s influence on West Coast cuisine.`\
+`In her new cookbook, the acclaimed owner of Brown Sugar Kitchen traces the Great Migration’s influence on West Coast cuisine.`\
 https://nytimes.com/2022/11/28/dining/tanya-holland-california-soul.html?searchResultPosition=1

 **The Fans Screamed for Qatar.
 Their Passion Hid a Secret.**\